symphony/tinyapp/README.md

 * `User Account` - Save your Short URLs to an account
 * `Edit URLs` - Delete or update your Short URLs
 * `Share URLs` - Short URLs are usuable by anyone with the link
-* `Secure Registration` - Passwords are securely stored via one-way hashing
+* `Secure Registration` - Passwords are securely stored via [one-way hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function)
-* `Encrypted Session` - Cookie IDs are unique and personal information is never shared
+* `Encrypted Sessions` - Cookie IDs are unique and unidentifiable - personal information is never shared
 * `Dark App Design` - Easier on the eyes

 ## Usage